tranquilinho/ps-scripts/README.md

 Issues and troubleshooting
 ==========================

 Currently, ps-scripts is tested only in Debian.
-Some minor issues might happen in other Linux flavours
+Some minor issues might happen in other Linux flavours.

+Since all the scripts are bash, you can dig into the details of any step invoking them with bash -x

 Feel free to contact me regarding suggestions, requests or any issue you find.